Best Practices for First-Time Landlords

-If you prepare yourself for these problems ahead of time, you’re likely to have less issues keeping your tenants happy and your properties rented.
+If you prepare yourself for these problems ahead of time, you’re likely to have fewer issues keeping your tenants happy and your properties rented.

 Adopt a Long-Term Mentality

-Becoming a landlord in the DC area is not for those looking to make big money in the short-term.
-In fact, because of the high cost of real estate in the area, you’re likely not going to make much money in the first couple of years, especially if you just bought the property.
+Becoming a landlord in the DC area is not for those looking to make big money in the short term.
+In fact, because of the high cost of real estate in the area, you’re likely not to make much money in the first couple of years, especially if you just bought the property.

 You must look at this as a way to build long-term wealth.
 When done properly, your profits will steadily rise as you build equity in the property and incrementally increase the rent.